-- Home education compliance: When Eastern Florida receives an Application for Admission, the College must verify with the Brevard County School Board that the applicant's program meets state home education requirements.
+- Home education compliance: Students must be a resident of Brevard County with the student’s home education program registered with the Brevard County School Board.
+Before processing the student's Application for Admission, the College is required to verify with the Brevard County School Board that the applicant's program meets state home education requirements.

-Step 3: Attend an EFSC Dual Enrollment Orientation.
-Required!
+Step 3: Complete the required EFSC Dual Enrollment Orientation.

 Step 4: Complete the College Placement Testing Requirement.

 Students are required to submit college placement scores in reading, writing and mathematics to enroll in college credit courses.
 Approved tests include the ACT, SAT, ACCUPLACER NG and PERT.
 Scores may not be more than 24 months old.

 If you have qualifying SAT scores and did not have them sent electronically to EFSC, then you will need to log into your College Board account, download your scores and submit them in the myEFSC Portal using the Student Document Dropbox for Admissions.
 (ACT no longer offers this option).

 Students without SAT or ACT scores may also test through EFSC.
 View the placement testing options, which include the online ACCUPLACER exam or the on-campus PERT offered at all four Campus Assessment Centers.

 IMPORTANT – EFSC Retesting Policy: Students must have college-ready reading and writing scores to participate in EFSC’s Dual Enrollment Program.
 A college-ready math score is not required unless the student plans to take a college-level math course such as MAT 1033, MAC 1105 or MGF 1106 or to apply for Early Admission.